Saint Boniface

 The missionary work of Saint Boniface:

-The Martyrdom of Saint Boniface:
+The martyrdom of Saint Boniface:

-While on a mission in Friesland (now part of the Netherlands), Saint Boniface faced fierce opposition from the pagans.
+While on a mission in Friesland (now part of the Netherlands), Saint Boniface faced violent opposition from the pagans.
 In 754, during a baptism ceremony, an angry mob attacked Boniface and his companions.
 Saint Boniface, refusing to renounce his faith, accepted his martyrdom and was killed.

 His spiritual heritage: